“1,000 Miles of Murals – Pontiac, IL to Tucumcari, NM”

 Click here to see murals: flickr photo gallery

 In 2009 Pontiac, IL, was the host city of the Walldog Meet.
 Approximately 150 Walldog from around the world came into town to be a part of the festivities.
 The community added 20 murals to the downtown of Pontiac.
 These murals are a depiction of what the city was like in the early 1900’s.
+To see pictures from the Walldog event held in Pontiac click HERE!
 Following Route 66 to Atlanta, Illinois, keep a sharp eye out for these timeless treasures; Chenoa murals, Lexington sign, Funk’s Syrup signs.
-Dixie sign in the McLean plus many others
+Dixie sign in the McLean plus many others.

 As you arrive in Atlanta, Illinois you immediately realize it has nothing in common with the Atlanta in Georgia.
 Easiest way to locate the Atlanta murals is to park in town walk around or drive slowly through the business district-it isn’t a very large area.
 Make sure to say hello to the locals-they are our Route 66 neighbors.
 You’ll probably run into somebody with a story to tell.